 |Payment Plan Fees||Surgent offers 3, 6, or 12 month payment plans through Affirm.
 Rates vary from 0-30% APR, which is the only fee associated with the loan.
 Affirm does not charge late fees, service fees, repayment fees, or any other hidden fees.

 |Rates from 10-30% APR based on credit score.|

-|Money-Back Guarantee||Surgent offers a money-back guarantee.||No money-back guarantee provided|
+|Money-Back Guarantee||Surgent offers a money-back guarantee.||Money back guarantee offered with stringent guidelines.|

 |Number of Practice Exams||Unlimited practice exams||Unlimited practice exams|

 |Free Course Updates||Updates are FREE and made continuously, so you can be sure you’re always studying the most up-to-date material.||Free updates are capped at 24 months.|

 |Course Price||Full-course prices range from $1599-$2899||Course price ranges from $1899-$2999|

 |Average Study Hours Per Part||46 hours per part||192 hours per part|

 |Assessment||10 Quizzes comprised of a total 350 questions pulled from all CPA Exam categories, plus detailed diagnostic report||No assessment|

 |Study Planner||Study planner calculates necessary amount of study time per day based on student’s chosen availability, and adjusts that study time based on performance.||Spreadsheet borken out by week which cannot be customized.|